Destiny 2 PvE Meta: What are the best weapons right now?

 Are you sick of relying on Particle Deconstruction, worried you’re missing too many critical hits, or straight up don’t like Linear Fusion Rifles?
 It’s time to get reacquainted with an old classic.
 Gjallarhorn was reintroduced with the 30th Anniversary and it is a top-tier option.
 It’s lagging behind Sleeper a little, but that is entirely down to the Particle Deconstruction mod.
 Even then, Gjallarhorn is still competitive in the world of top-tier damage.

 This is a very solid Damage option.
-However, once Particle Deconstruction leaves the rotation when Witch Queen drops, expect Gjallarhorn to take its rightful throne back.
+However, once Particle Deconstruction leaves the game when Witch Queen drops, expect Gjallarhorn to take its rightful throne back.

 Where to get it?